ikechukwukalu/clamavfileupload/README.md

 \Ikechukwukalu\Clamavfileupload\Events\FileScanFail::class

 /**
- * Dispatches when files have been saved into the Database.
+ * Dispatches when files have been stored and saved into the Database.
  *
  * @param  FileUploadModel|EloquentCollection $files
  * @param  string  $ref